 - Data and Inferences – How can we continue to protect privacy and data protection in the age of AI and inferential analytics?

 - Bias and Fairness – How can we identify, assess, and minimise harmful biases, discrimination, and unfair outcomes in algorithmic systems and data?

 Our research portfolio will continue to expand in the future, and we’re always looking for new collaborators interested in these and related topics concerning the legal and ethical governance of emerging technologies.

-The programme is coordinated by Prof. Sandra Wachter, a legal scholar; Dr. Brent Mittelstadt, an ethicist; and Dr. Chris Russell – a specialist in machine learning – with the support of Dr. Silvia Milano and Dr. Johann Laux.
+The programme is coordinated by Prof. Sandra Wachter, a legal scholar; Dr. Brent Mittelstadt, an ethicist; and Dr. Chris Russell – a specialist in machine learning – with the support of Dr. Silvia Milano, Dr. Netta Weinstein and Dr. Johann Laux.

 Associate Professor and Senior Research Fellow

-Professor Sandra Wachter is an Associate Professor and Senior Research Fellow in Law and Ethics of AI, Big Data, and robotics as well as Internet Regulation at the Oxford Internet Institute at the University of Oxford.
+Professor Sandra Wachter is an Associate Professor and Senior Research Fellow focusing on law and ethics of AI, Big Data, and robotics as well as Internet regulation at the Oxford Internet Institute at the University of Oxford.